varun-1728/hotel-booking/README.md

-# Project Name : AirBnB
+# Project Name : Hotel Booking

 ## **Description**

-Your project is a full-stack web application designed for listing and reviewing properties, similar to a simplified Airbnb.
+Your project is a full-stack web application designed for listing and reviewing properties, similar to a Hotel Booking website.
 It leverages the **MERN stack** (MongoDB, Express, React, Node.js) to provide a seamless experience for users to find, explore, and review different types of listings.

 The application includes: